Bruersh/AVLBrews/readme.md

 - Distilleries: exclusively distill alcohol.
 - Breweries: Catch all (even if cider is brewed as well) Lat and Long coordinates were taken from Google Maps.

+Zoning District Shapefile was taken from Asheville's Open Data portal.
+File was converted to GeoJson using GeoJSON.io which was also used to create an attribute for total alcohol producers in the zone (total_alc) which was used for the chloropleth map.